mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 Data included gameplay documentation, screen capture analysis, and participant reflections on pattern use.
 Thematic analysis focused on mediation through design patterns and how these related to shifts in learning activity.
 Framing drew on the mediational lens of CHAT and the pedagogical scaffolding emphasis of DBR.

 **RQ3**: *How do learner agency and game-maker identity develop within CGD&P communities of practice, and what pedagogical strategies best support this evolution across diverse learning contexts?*
-A longitudinal dataset of community interactions, interviews, and field notes was analysed through thematic clustering, relational mapping, and narrative analysis.
-This was informed by DBR’s emphasis on iterative refinement and CHAT’s view of identity formation in situated activity.
+A longitudinal dataset spanning phases of community interactions and design development, interviews, and field notes was analysed through thematic clustering, relational mapping, and narrative analysis.
+This was informed by DBR’s emphasis on iterative refinement and 3GAT’s view of expansive learning in situated activity.

 ### A Qualitative, General, and Exploratory Approach